 A user query like “affordable travel cameras for solo travelers” doesn’t just mean “cheap camera.”
 It also implies portability, ease of use, maybe even battery life or durability.

-Understanding the full scope of a query like that—not just the surface-level terms—shows how User Intent in Generative Engines works.
 This level of precision is what makes intent recognition in AI systems essential for creating content that aligns with hidden motivations.
 It allows you to address the complete intent behind the query, giving your content an edge when language models are choosing which sources to summarize or recommend.

 User Behavior Data Validates Intent Assumptions